 Wood, William P., Chief Counsel, Secretary of State (1999) 13 FPPC Ops.
+21 O-99-315

-21 O-99-315 paper version and the electronic version of a statement or report are each considered to be an original.
+For purposes of imposing penalties for late filing of a statement or report under Section 91013 of the Act, the paper version and the electronic version of a statement or report are each considered to be an original.
 The deadlines set out in Section 91013(a) apply to both the original electronic filing and the original paper filing submitted by a file.